MyNameIsFu/scikit-plot/docs/Quickstart.rst

 For those not familiar with what :func:`cross_val_predict` does, it generates cross-validated estimates for each sample point in our dataset.
 Comparing the cross-validated estimates with the true labels, we'll be able to get evaluation metrics such as accuracy, precision, recall, and in our case, the confusion matrix.

-To plot and show our confusion matrix, we'll use the function :func:`~scikitplot.metrics.plot_confusion_matrix`, passing it both the true labels and predicted labels.
+To plot and show our confusion matrix, we'll use the function :func:`~imiplot.metrics.plot_confusion_matrix`, passing it both the true labels and predicted labels.
 We'll also set the optional argument ``normalize=True`` so the values displayed in our confusion matrix plot will be from the range [0, 1].
 Finally, to show our plot, we'll call ``plt.show()``.

-    >>> import scikitplot as skplt
+    >>> import imiplot as iplt
     >>> skplt.metrics.plot_confusion_matrix(y, predictions, normalize=True)
     <matplotlib.axes._subplots.AxesSubplot object at 0x7fe967d64490>
     >>> plt.show()